YuHengjie/NanoProFormer-public/README.md

 # NanoProFormer

-This repository contains the source code for model construction and explanation.
-The corresponding paper will be provided once it has a DOI.
-If you utilize the code or algorithms presented here, your citation would be greatly appreciated.
+This repository contains the source code for model construction and explanation in *A million-scale dataset and generalizable foundation model for nanomaterial-protein interactions
+(https://arxiv.org/abs/2507.14245)*.
+If you utilize the code or algorithms presented here, your citation would be greatly appreciated (arXiv:2507.14245).

 ## **Folder Contents**